AsherBond/storywheel/README.md

 ## Embedding

-The storywheel can be embedded into a different site using an iframe.
+Stories can be embedded into other websites using iframes.
-Just adjust this code to your link:
+Just replace the link in this code and embed it in your website:

     <iframe width="400" height="400" scrolling="no" frameborder="no" src="http://storywheel.cc/jwagener-test/not-boston"></iframe>